RyanAlbertson/Algorithm_Visualizer/README.md

 If you don't currently have Java SE 11 (or newer) installed on your system, then please install the [JDK 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).

-This application also uses [JGraphT](https://jgrapht.org), but it's included with the download.

 The application is launched by executing _Algorithm.Visualizer.exe_